elastic/kibana/rfcs/text/0016_ols_phase_1.md

 Step 1) The user is authorized to perform the operation on saved objects of the requested type, within the requested space.
 (Example: `update` a `user-settings` saved object in the `marketing` space)
 Step 2) The user is authorized to access this specific instance of the saved object, as described by that object's access control specification.
 For this first phase, the `accessControl.owner` is allowed to perform all operations.
 The only other users who are allowed to access this object are administrators (see [resolved question 2](#92-authorization-for-private-objects))

 Step 1 of this authorization check is the same check we perform today for all existing saved object types.
 Step 2 is a new authorization check, and **introduces additional overhead and complexity**.
 We explore the logic for this step in more detail later in this RFC.
+Alternatives to this approach are discussed in [alternatives, section 5.2](#52-re-using-the-repositorys-pre-flight-checks).

 ![High-level authorization model for private objects](../images/ols_phase_1_auth.png)